zonko16/Custom-Pages-for-HASwitchplate/README.md

 - **Alternative Theme** now available.
   Replace the firmware with the new one according to your panel.
 Nothing else has to be changed.
 The firmwares with the new theme end with ```_alternate_theme_*.yaml```.

+- New Pages added
+  There is a set of new Pages added to HASP.
+  Pressing button 1 on the Date/Weather page will open up a menu where you can access further functions The extended funcionalty will only work with the alternate theme for now.
+Follow Instructions to get the new Pages working

 #### UPDATE 0.2:
 - Your now able to switch between two pages on Page 6 (Toggles) by pressing the toggles button in the Navigation Bar again.
 - Simplified setting up entities for Page6 (Toggles).
 See Step 4 in Quick start.